(Click on image to open in new window; from there you can zoom in and save by right-clicking and selecting “save image as…”)

 What is the next phase of the Mountain Goat Trail?

-Next, the Tracy City Phase 2 section of the Trail (in pink above) is due to begin construction in late 2017.
+Next, the Tracy City Phase 2 section of the Trail (in pink above) is due to begin construction in mid 2018.
 This section, made possible by a Recreational Trails Program Grant from the Tennessee Department of Environment and Conservation, will follow the Mountain Goat Railroad railbed from Tracy City Elementary School west to Ingman Farm Road, the boundary between Tracy City and Monteagle.

-Finally, the Monteagle-Tracy City section of the Trail (in aqua above) is due to begin construction in early 2018.
+Finally, the Monteagle-Tracy City section of the Trail (in aqua above) is due to begin construction in late 2018 or early 2019.
 This section, made possible by a Project Diabetes Grant from the State of Tennessee Department of Health, will follow the Mountain Goat Railroad railbed from Ingman Farm Road to the DuBose Conference Center at Highway 41A in Monteagle.